 Prof. Battaglia uses observations of the cosmic microwave background to explore fundamental physics, galaxy formation and the epoch of reionization.
 He is an expert in computational astrophysics and has been associated with the Center for Computational Astrophysics at the Flatiron Institute in NYC.

-Last updated on 2018 Nov 1 by martha (don't always believe this date!)
+Last updated on 2019 Jan 21 by nick (But don't always believe this date!)